vesteny77/CUREBench/README.md

 A simple inference framework for the CURE-Bench bio-medical AI competition.
 This starter kit provides an easy-to-use interface for generating submission data in CSV format.

+## Updates
+ 2025.08.08: [Q&A page](QA.md) We have created a Q&A page to share all our responses to questions, ensuring fair competition.

 ## Quick Start

 ### Installation Dependencies